MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-jboss-eap-on-azure-app-service.md

 ### Inventory all secrets

-Check all properties and configuration files on the production server(s) for any secrets and passwords.
+Check all properties and configuration files on the production server or servers for any secrets and passwords.
 Be sure to check *ibm-web-bnd.xml* in your WARs.
 Configuration files that contain passwords or credentials may also be found inside your application.
-These files may include, for Spring (Boot) applications, *application.properties* or *application.yml* files.
+These files may include, for Spring Boot applications, the *application.properties* or *application.yml* files.

 [!INCLUDE [inventory-all-certificates](includes/inventory-all-certificates.md)]